Shy & Nervous Playing Guitar In Front Of Others? Here's 6 Ways To Overcome Your Fear

 "When learning to play guitar, get rid of any self-doubt & anxiety - you rock.
 Remember: confidence comes with competence."

 Action Steps: Work on developing more confidence and a strong sense of who you are.
-You’re somebody with the courage and get up and go to do something that millions of others would love to do but are too lazy or afraid to do.
+You’re somebody with the courage and get up and go to do something that millions of others would love to do, but are too lazy or afraid to.

 Consider looking for others to jam with.
 This is not only a good way to get used to others hearing you play, but it'll help your listening and improvisation skills improve too.

-You don't need to be plagued by feelings low self-esteem and shyness all your life.
-It's in your hands to make the decision now - enough is enough!
-I'm not going to let others opinions bother me.
+You don't need to be plagued by feelings of low self-esteem and shyness all your life.
+It's in your hands to make the decision now that enough is enough!
+Tell yourself: From today, I'm going to work on not letting other people's opinions bother me.